bioinfo-pf-curie/TMB/README.md

 Specify the sample ID to focus on, useful when dealing with multisample vcfs

 #### `--bed` and `--effGenomeSize`
-Specify either a sorted bed file with no header, or the size of the effective genome size to take in count.
+Specify either a sorted BED file with no header, or the size of the effective genome size to take in count.

 ### Filters